MKwareContributions/MKwareContributions/README.md

 | ![MKware00/Pangu7Untether](https://github.com/MKware00/Pangu7Untether) | ✖ |

 ¹ - mirror for MKWare Download Center, will close if MKware website will close

+² - Temporarily closed, because .csproj file is missing, which is required for compilation

 ***
 ✔ - Yes